 The procedure will take between one and three hours, depending on the extent of correction.
-Procedures are performed at Lakewood Ranch Medical Center, under general anesthesia or local anesthesia with sedation.
+Procedures are performed under general anesthesia or local anesthesia with sedation.
 Normally, a male breast reduction will be performed as an outpatient procedure.

 When excess glandular tissue is causing the enlarge breast, an excision will be performed to eliminate this tissue.
 Incisions will be made around the areola or under the armpit.
 The glandular tissue will be removed, as well as excess skin or muscle.
 The remaining tissue will be pulled taut, the nipple repositioned, and the area sutured closed.